hashicorp/terraform-provider-azurerm/website/docs/r/databricks_workspace.html.markdown

 * `tenant_id` - The UUID of the tenant where the internal databricks storage account was created.

 * `type` - The type of the internal databricks storage account.

+---

+A `private_endpoint_connections` block exports the following:

+* `name` - The name of the private endpoint connection.

+* `status` - The status of a private endpoint connection.
+Possible values are `PrivateLinkServiceConnectionStatusPending`, `PrivateLinkServiceConnectionStatusApproved`, `PrivateLinkServiceConnectionStatusRejected` or `PrivateLinkServiceConnectionStatusDisconnected`.

+* `description` - The description for the current state of a private endpoint connection.

+* `action_required` - Actions required for a private endpoint connection.

 ## Timeouts